From left to right: Li Kouyuu, Shi Seiran, Kou Shuurei, Shi Ryuuki, Ran Shuuei

 Asskicking Equals Authority: Ro Ensei, governor of the Sa Province by special dispensation because the previous governors kept getting assassinated.

-Attractive Bent Gender: Li Kouyuu (Mentioned in the novel, he was forced to participate, crossdressed as a girl, and won first place in a the annual youth beauty pageant when he was a kid.
-But this is top secret, don't let him know that this troper has spit it out.)
+Attractive Bent-Gender: Li Kouyuu.
+(Mentioned in the novel, he was forced to participate, crossdressed as a girl, and won first place in a the annual youth beauty pageant when he was a kid.
+But this is top secret.)
 In a humourous manga extra, Ryuuki, Shuuei and Kouyuu end up participating in drag contest for various reasons and are noted to be quite attractive.
 They are all upped by Ko Kijin.

 Beware the Nice Ones: Seiran is very amicable but he is utterly ruthless by nature except to Shouka, Shuurei and Ryuuki.
 Kind, Bumbling Dad Shouka is the infamous assassin of the Emperor Black Wolf and is willing to let demons run rampant in cold blood to save his dear daughter.
 The biggest twist of all, mild-mannered and ever smiling Tei Yuushun is the sole survivor of a clan vassal to the Kou family who were wiped out by the previous Emperor and belongs to the faction that are plotting Ryuuki's downfall.